asweigart/codepath_hw3_twitterclient/README.md

 # codepath_hw3_twitterclient
 Homework 3 for CodePath Android - A Simple Twitter Client

-Time spent: 0 hours
+Time spent: 4 hours

 Completed user stories:

- * [ ] Required: User can sign in to Twitter using OAuth login.
+ * [X] Required: User can sign in to Twitter using OAuth login.
- * [ ] Required: User should be displayed the username, name, and body for each tweet
+ * [X] Required: User should be displayed the username, name, and body for each tweet
- * [ ] Required: User should be displayed the relative timestamp for each tweet "8m", "7h"
+ * [X] Required: User should be displayed the relative timestamp for each tweet "8m", "7h"
  * [ ] Required: User can view more tweets as they scroll with infinite pagination
- * [ ] Required: User can click a “Compose” icon in the Action Bar on the top right
+ * [X] Required: User can click a “Compose” icon in the Action Bar on the top right
  * [ ] Required: User can then enter a new tweet and post this to twitter
  * [ ] Required: User is taken back to home timeline with new tweet visible in timeline